In this post we’re going to checkout some bad logo redesign fails.

 Capital One makes the bizarre move of adding more stuff to their new logo design.
 Usually, the designers are taking stuff away and making it simpler.
 Not these guys.

-Kraft had a real shocker here with their latest logo redesign, didn’t they?
+Kraft had a real shocker here with their latest logo design, didn’t they?
 Their original brand was so strong.
 The new one looks like it’s been done by the intern graphic designer.

-Yahoo up next with its logo redesign.
+Yahoo up next with its new logo design.
 Another example of a fun brand feeling like they need to grow up and mature.
-The old logo had so much more character and fun.
-Granted it does look a little 90’s internet era, but it’s still a better logo in my opinion.

 Kodak here with a logo redesign.
 In a bizarre move, they made the logo much more unfriendly to modern technology with this logo design.
 It’s not a design that would work well on a small screen.
 The vertical copy is also a bad move.